-Optimum assembly of car seats requires ability the to quickly and easily move the into different seat positions.
+Optimum assembly of car seats requires quickly ability easily and move the seat into different positions.
 This modular combination allows the employee to raise, lower, rotate and tilt the seat.
 The tilting module is equipped with a pneumatic balancer that counteracts almost all of the tilting torques.
 This means very little force is required of the employee to tilt heavy objects.